FideAisar/Fisica/Scuola/Inglese/Robert Louis Stevenson.md

 Just from "The treasure Island" we can understand the second main theme Stevenson care about: **the myth of the double**.
 In The treasure island this characteristic is found in the main pirate, who is both a pirate, a source of threat and danger, and a father figure for the protagonist.

 ## The Strange Case of Dr Jekyll and Mr Hyde
 The extract recounts the encounter between Mr Hyde and Dr Lanyon.
 Dr Lanyon sees in Mr Hyde a devilish nature  but he is also fascinated by him.
-Mr Hyde produce conflicting feelings in Dr Lyndon.
-The entire extract revolves around the duality of Good and Evil, elements that can be seen in Dr Lyndon and Mr Hyde, rationality against irrationality in Dr Lyndon.
+Mr Hyde produce conflicting feelings in Dr Lanyon.
+The entire extract revolves around the duality of Good and Evil, elements that can be seen in Dr Lanyon and Mr Hyde, rationality against irrationality in Dr Lanyon.

+Dr Lanyon is a man of science and tells the story from his point of view.
+He describes Mr Hyde using objective and subjective adjectives: he was small with great apparent debility.
+He says that that man caused in him a disgustful curiosity

 Stevenson writes this story with the purpose of deepening the complexity and ambiguity of human nature.
 Dr Jekyll is a Faustian characters whose ambition is to divide good and evil side of human soul with his experiments; his excess of ambition led him to destroy himself.
 Mr Hyde in the novel could be interpreted as:
 - A suggestion to men to find a balance between good and evil in their life.